breecummins/NetworkPerturbations/README.txt

 OTHER KEYS ADDED AS NEEDED TO THE DICTIONARY FOR THE CHOSEN QUERY MODULE, WHICH MAY REQUIRE ADDITIONAL ARGUMENTS.

+NOTES:

+(1) Users can add query modules to the package libnetperturb.queries for inclusion in parameter files.
+    The required API is:

+    newmodule.query(list_of_networks, results_directory_path, parameter_dict)

+    See CountFPMatch.py and CountStableFC.py for examples.

-NOTE: Network perturbations will always assume that activating edges are summed together.
+(2) Network perturbations will always assume that activating edges are summed together.
 Activating edges that are multiplied will be recast into addition, potentially changing the size of the parameter graph.